 A study of English words and phrases derived from the Greek and Roman worlds that are used in a number of modern academic disciplines and the ancient and modern ideas behind them.

-In Words and Ideas students meet a selection of English words and phrases derived from the Greek and Roman worlds that are used in a number of modern academic disciplines, namely Myth, Medicine, Law, Politics, Commerce, Economics, Philosophy, Psychology and History.
+In Words and Ideas students meet a selection of English words and phrases derived from the Greek and Roman worlds.
+These are used today in a number of modern academic disciplines, namely Myth, Medicine, Law, Politics, Commerce, Economics, Philosophy, Psychology and History.
 These words and phrases not only express ideas of fundamental importance in academic English but also have a general utility in everyday life.
-The course focuses on the social, historical and political origins of these words and phrases and in the process explains how the ancient languages and cultures of Greece and Rome have heavily influenced modern English and modern culture in different parts of the world.
+The course focuses on the social, historical and political origins of these words and explains how the ancient languages and cultures of Greece and Rome have heavily influenced modern English and modern culture in different parts of the world.

 |Paper title||Words and Ideas|